 Retirement plan benefits will probably be one of your greatest sources of retirement income.
 Getting the maximum benefit from your plan is simple.

-2. Contribute as much as you can.
+- Contribute as much as you can.
 Your plan may have limits on the portion of your wages you may contribute.
-The annual limit employee contributions is $18,000 for 2017.
-In addition, a catch-up provision allows for an additional contribution of up to $6,000 for 2017.
+The annual limit for employee contributions has been increased to $20,500 for 2022.
+In addition, a catch-up provision enables participants aged 50 or above to make an additional contribution (up to $6,500 for 2022).
 Determine what you can afford and make the largest contribution you can.